toswari-ai/ChatMemoryModules/README.md

 ![Clarifai logo](https://www.clarifai.com/hs-fs/hubfs/logo/Clarifai/clarifai-740x150.png?width=240)

+# Descritiption
+This is using Langchain Memory + RAG with Clarifai as the LLM provider.

 # Clarifai App Module Template

-This is a template repository to make it easy to get started creating a UI module with Clarifai.
+This is created from template repository to make it easy to get started creating a UI module with Clarifai.

 ## To use this repo